Prag8855/aab/content/guides/adhd-berlin-germany.md

 You will probably get a low dose of Medikinet (Ritalin); usually 5 to 10 mg.
 Your psychiatrist will teach you how to take the medicine and explain its side effects to you.

 You should not feel a big difference yet.
-5 to 10mg is a very small dose of Medikinet or Ritalin. **You might experience nausea and and upset stomach** while your body adjusts to the medication.
+5 to 10 mg is a very small dose of Medikinet or Ritalin. **You might experience nausea and and upset stomach** while your body adjusts to the medication.
 It felt like a mild hangover that lasted until lunch.
 I felt a bit of euphoria, like if I had a *really* strong coffee.
 If you don't feel any big improvements yet, it's normal.
 If you feel big improvements, don't get too excited.
 Your body is adjusting to the drug.

 Keep a journal of how you feel.
 It helps your psychiatrist adjust your medication.